BigelowLab/gorg-classifier/README.md

 a breakdown of counts per taxonomy and number of functional assignments.

-# Updating the reference
+# Updating or creating a new reference

+At SCGC, we start out with assembled contigs that tend to have headers labeled as SPAdes output, like:

+>AG-313-A04_NODE_1

-We use Prokka to annotate contigs as it gives us reasonable annotations, an faa, and a gff.
-From there we use AA sequences and design the header to contain the contig ID, the start, and end of the AA within the context of the contig.
+Those contigs are run through Prokka to pull out genes and annotate.
+We use the resultant amino acid sequences and design the header to contain the contig ID, the start, and end of the sequence within the context of the contig.
 This is used to link kaiju alignments to the remainder of the AA annotation.

-The header's final detail is the lowest taxonomic identifier which corresponds to a given taxonomy, e.g. SILVAmod (CREST) or NCBI.
+The header's final detail is the lowest taxonomic identifier which corresponds to a given taxonomy, e.g. SILVAmod (CREST), NCBI, or your custom taxonomic reference.

 The final result for an entry within the faa is: